cozygene/glint/docs/source/tissueheterogeneity.rst

 .. note:: For best performance of ReFACTor we recommend adding known gneome-wide effectors as covariates using the `--covar`_ argument.

-.. note:: GLINT computes the ReFACTor components while automatically ignoring X and Y chromosomes sites, polymorphic sites and cross-reactive sites according to Chen et al. [3]_.
+.. note:: GLINT computes the ReFACTor components while automatically ignoring X and Y chromosomes sites, polymorphic sites and cross-reactive sites according to Chen et al. [3]_ for 450K array data and according to McCartney et al. [4]_ for 850K (EPIC) array data.

 .. note:: Use `--out`_ in order to change the default output name.